swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 ##### Module Maps

-The product module map’s purpose is to define the public API of the mixed language module.
+The client-facing module map’s purpose is to define the public API of the mixed language module.
 It has two parts, a primary module declaration and a secondary submodule declaration.
 The former of which exposes the public C language headers and the latter of which exposes the generated interop header.

-There are two cases when creating the product module map:
+There are two cases when creating the client-facing module map:
 - If a custom module map exists in the target, its contents are copied and extended to modularize the generated interop header.
 These contents are written to the build directory as `extended-custom-module.modulemap`.